 PROBLEM POSSIBLE CAUSE SOLUTION Nothing will operate The power cord is not plugged into a live circuit with proper voltage.
 Plug the power cord into a live circuit with proper voltage.
 (See Installation Instructions.)
 A household fuse has blown or a circuit breaker has tripped.
 Replace household fuse or reset circuit breaker.
-The oven will not operate The Oven Selector is not turned to BAKE or BROIL.
-Turn the Oven Selector to BAKE or BROIL.
-The Oven Temperature Control Knob is not turned to a temperature setting.
+The oven will not operate You have not turned the Oven Selector to BAKE or BROIL.
+Turn the Oven Selector to the desired setting.
+You have set a delayed start time.
+Wait for the start time to be reached.
+You have not turned the Oven Temperature Control Knob to a temperature setting.
 Turn the Oven Temperature Control Knob to a temperature setting.
-The surface units will not operate A household fuse has blown or a circuit breaker has tripped.
-Replace household fuse or reset circuit breaker.
-Surface units are not plugged in all the way.
+You have not set the MEALTIMER clock correctly.
+Set the MEALTIMER clock correctly.
+(See "Using the MEALTIMERTM clock" on page 16.)
+The surface units will not A household fuse has blown or a circuit breaker has tripped.
+Replace household fuse or reset circuit breaker. operate You have not plugged in surface units all the way.
 Plug surface units in all the way.
-(See "Replacing" on page 18.)
-The control knobs are not being set correctly.
+(See "Replacing" on page 22.)
+You are not setting the control knobs correctly.
 Push control knobs in before turning to a setting.
 Control knob(s) will not turn You are not pushing in before turning.
 Push control knob(s) in before turning to a setting.